MPTCP-smartphone-thesis/uitests/README.md

 Of course, you'll need to install all supported apps:

 * Dailymotion: Change the quality to HD.
-Disable the option to only download on WiFi.
+Disable the option "only download on WiFi".
+Check the box "Sync in HD when available".
+Follow one video channel (where the videos will be taken).
+The version tested is 4.3.2.
 * Dropbox: You will need to sign up/in, skip the welcome screen (no need to turn on camera upload option) and send at least one file that you can delete just after.
 * Google Drive: You need a Google account and skip the initial menu (how to use GDrive).
 Then, click on the `upload`, menu on the top right, `settings`, `Display advanced devices`.
 You need also to go to Settings and uncheck "Transfer files only on Wi-Fi"
 * Facebook: You need to be connected with a Facebook account.
 GPS should be enabled to find the nearest location.